Krazete/takatomon/README.md

   - ~~separate icon from deselect button~~
   - ~~add opacity toggle~~
   - on second thought, color-coding will render this redundant
+- add a credits section (for data and ideas)
+- use image parser to allow fragment-based search

 ## DONT
 - minify code